Nuisance parameters and elliptically symmetric distributions: a geometric approach to parametric and semiparametric efficiency: Conclusion

 \section{Conclusion}

 The semiparametric statistical efficiency in estimation problems for elliptically symmetric distributed data was analyzed in this paper.
-In particular, we studied the impact of finite and infinite-dimensional nuisance parameters can have on the estimation of the parameters of interest which, in the case of elliptical distributions, are the location vector $\bs{\mu}$ and the covariance matrix $\bs{\Sigma}$.
+In particular, we studied the impact of finite and infinite-dimensional nuisance parameters can have on the estimation of the parameters of interest which, in the case of elliptical distributions, are contained in the location vector $\bs{\mu}$ and/or in the covariance matrix $\bs{\Sigma}$.
 The profound and counter-intuitive result that emerged is that, in the presence of specific finite-dimensional nuisance parameters, semiparametric efficiency can be equivalent to parametric efficiency.
 Specifically, in the case of elliptical distributions, not knowing the density generator does not cause any loss of efficiency when estimating $\bs{\mu}$ or a scaled version of $\bs{\Sigma}$.
-This result had already been demonstrated by Hallin and Paindaveine using Le Cam's asymptotic theory in \cite{Hallin_P_2006,PAINDAVEINE}.
-Unlike these works, in this article we used a purely geometric approach based on Hilbert spaces.
-Furthermore, as an advancement over the state of the art, we analyzed the case, important in many applications, in which the parameters of interest and the finite-dimensional nuisance parameters are given by a parameterization of the location vector and of the covariance matrix.
-A general condition that the parameterization in question must satisfy in order for the semiparametric efficiency to be equal to the parametric efficiency has been derived in this work.
+This result had already been demonstrated by Hallin and Paindaveine in \cite{Hallin_P_2006,PAINDAVEINE} by leveraging an asymptotic approximation of the projection operator as a conditional expectation with respect to an appropriate invariant sub-$\sigma$ algebra.
+Unlike these works, in this paper we provide an explicit derivation of such projection operator.
+Furthermore, as an advancement over the state of the art, we analyzed the case, important in many applications, in which the parameters of interest and the finite-dimensional nuisance parameters are given by a parametrization of the location vector and of the covariance matrix.
+A general condition that the parameterization in question must satisfy in order for the semiparametric efficiency to be equal to the parametric efficiency has been derived in this paper.
 This condition therefore allows us to test this property for any particular parameterizations.
 Two examples were investigated here, including the well-known low-rank parameterization, often arising in many practical signal processing applications.
 The paper concluded with a section in which the results derived for RES distributions are extended to the case of C-CES and NC-CES distributions.
 The natural follow-up to this paper will be on the development of semiparametric estimators capable of achieving parametric efficiency.
 A promising approach for achieving this goal is that of rank-based ($R$-) estimators \cite{Hallin_Annals_Stat_2,Sem_eff_est_TSP,Ortega_For_SPL}.

 {